sebg22/fullstack_exam_project/db-part/README.md

 ### 1

 - Create a .env file in this folder.
-- Put this in the .env folder: DATABASE_URL=postgresql://username:password@host:port/dbname
+- Put this in the .env file: DATABASE_URL=postgresql://username:password@host:port/dbname
 - Update the DATBASE_URL with correct database credentials

 ### 2